These classic Australian lamingtons are perfect for Australia day or any other day you need a delicious morning or afternoon tea.

 Why is a Lamington called a Lamington?

 Lamingtons are believed to be named after Lord Lamington, who was the governor of the Australian state of Queensland between 1896-1901.
-It this thought there were invented by one of Lamington's staff as a way of using up left over sponge cake, the chocolate coating and coconut making the slightly stale cake nicer to eat or possibly to serve to unexpected visitors.
+It is thought there were invented by one of Lamington's staff as a way of using up leftover sponge cake, the chocolate coating and coconut making the slightly stale cake nicer to eat or possibly to serve to unexpected visitors.

 Who invented Lamingtons?